wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.4.0 =
+sorry about the accidental release of 1.3.9, use this one instead

 = 1.3.7 =
 If you are using 1.3.6 without problems, you can safely ignore 1.3.7.
 It is a compatibility fix only.